streamingfast/dauth/README.md

 the gRPC service is a sidecar.
 This sidecar could, for example, read a JWT from the incoming `Authorization` header and return the appropriate values for the *TrustedHeaders* `x-sf-user-id` and `x-sf-api-key-id`.

 The motivation behind the GRPC plugin is to give the operator flexibility in implementing their authentication layer.

+*Null Plugin*

+The null plugin does not keep or trust any header from the requests.
+It returns an empty string to any Get() function.

 ![GRPC Plugin](./docs/grpc_plugin.png)